Code-Institute-Submissions/ArcticSchool/README.md

 - <strong>Fix</strong>: I have added two print statement when form suppoused to be validated.
 I've received message for 'else' = not valid.
 To get more info I have searched in Django dosc., I've used {{ form.error }} in as messages to see what is creating my issue when form is validated.
 Solution!
 Required newsletter field changed to not be required anymore.
 - <strong>Verdict</strong>: Form validation = passed!
 User details form updated.

+Sass compiler stopped working main.scss file update stopped.
+- <strong>Bug</strong>: When editing other files than main.scss while using sass compiler is working on file, save is not updating.
+- <strong>Fix</strong>: Import files names have been chagned from example.scss to _example.scss .
+- <strong>Verdict</strong>: This will inform compiler these files are partials for main.scss file and they will be import corretly.
+Main.scss file updated as expected.
+Css.map  file is not created anymore based on compiler settings.

 ---